numpy/numpy/doc/source/reference/arrays.nditer.rst

 Outer Product Iteration
 -----------------------

-Any binary operation can be extended to an array operation in an outer product fashion, and the :class:`nditer` object provides a way to accomplish this by explicitly mapping the axes of the operands.
+Any binary operation can be extended to an array operation in an outer product fashion like in :func:`outer`, and the :class:`nditer` object provides a way to accomplish this by explicitly mapping the axes of the operands.
 It is also possible to do this with :const:`newaxis` indexing, but we will show you how to directly use the nditer `op_axes` parameter to accomplish this with no intermediate views.

 We'll do a simple outer product, placing the dimensions of the first operand before the dimensions of the second operand.
 The `op_axes`